Local workers - Qualifications - Transport, Postal and Warehousing

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011 and 2016.
 Compiled and presented by .id (opens a new window), the population experts.

-Analysis of the qualifications of the Transport, Postal and Warehousing in the Gunnedah Shire in 2016 compared to the Information Media and Telecommunications workforce within Gunnedah Shire shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the Transport, Postal and Warehousing in the Gunnedah Shire in 2016 compared to the Manufacturing workforce within Gunnedah Shire shows that there was a similar proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion with no formal qualifications.

-Overall, 14.2% of the Transport, Postal and Warehousing held educational qualifications, and 43.4% had no qualifications, compared with 46.2% and 42.3% respectively for the Information Media and Telecommunications workforce within Gunnedah Shire.
+Overall, 14.2% of the Transport, Postal and Warehousing held educational qualifications, and 43.4% had no qualifications, compared with 14.5% and 49.8% respectively for the Manufacturing workforce within Gunnedah Shire.

-The major differences between the qualifications held by the Transport, Postal and Warehousing workforce in the Gunnedah Shire and the Information Media and Telecommunications workforce were:
+The major differences between the qualifications held by the Transport, Postal and Warehousing workforce in the Gunnedah Shire and the Manufacturing workforce were:

 The largest changes in the qualifications held by the Transport, Postal and Warehousing workforce in the Gunnedah Shire between 2011 and 2016 were: